DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 Copy `mplibINTELMPI` in `OpenFOAM-v1812-ADR/wmake/rules/linux64Icc/mplibINTELMPI` to `OpenFOAM-v1812-ADR/wmake/rules/General/mplibINTELMPI`

-Source the OpenFOAM reverse-mode bashrc file:
+Once the configuration file modifications are complete, source the OpenFOAM forward-mode bashrc file:

 <pre>
 source $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812-ADR/etc/bashrc
 </pre>

-Make OpenFOAM reverse-mode:
+Install OpenFOAM reverse-mode AD using the following command:

 <pre>
 cd $WM_PROJECT_DIR and ./Allwmake > log.make 2>&1
 </pre>

-Link reverse-mode mode code to OpenFOAM:
+Once the reverse-mode AD version of the code is build, we need to link it to the original version.
+To do this, run the following commands to create soft links:

 <pre>
 cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib